AnnoyedPlatypus/aws-canary/README.md

 - Certificate not expired
 - Web server is running TLS 1.2 or later

-On failure an AWS SNS topic will be used to send a notification of the failure.
-The topic needs an email subscriber to function.
+On failure a notification can be sent.
+For an SNS topic an email subscriber is required.
 Only one notification is sent at failure time and on-going failures will not notify again.

-The function is triggered every 60min by an Eventbridge function.
+The function is triggered on a schedule.

-Cloudwatch logging captures the output of the Lambda function and retains the data for one week.
+If using AWS, Cloudwatch logging captures the output of the Lambda function and retains the data for one week.

-### Example DynamoDB Record
+### Example AWS DynamoDB Record

 ```
 {